-21.05.05 - Top Priority Pedestrian Segments
+22.05.06 - Top Priority Pedestrian Segments

-ADMINISTRATOR: William Swiatek, Principal Planner, Jacob Thompson, Transportation Planner A regional assessment of top priority pedestrian segments was completed in 2012.
+ADMINISTRATOR: Jacob Thompson, Senior Transportation Planner & William Swiatek, Principal Planner A regional assessment of top priority pedestrian segments was completed in 2012.
 The study features an update of the Prioritized Pedestrian Network, introduced in the 2030 RTP, and walkability recommendations for the region's 20 highest-scoring corridors.
 A matrix of appropriate funding mechanisms for implementation was provided.
 Staff will work with member agencies and decision-makers to help guide identified projects onto implementation.
-Staff updated the Prioritized Pedestrian Network in 2016.
+Staff updated the Prioritized Pedestrian Network in 2016 and in 2020.

-21.05.06 - Sea-level Rise Transportation Vulnerability Assessment
+22.05.07 - Sea-level Rise Transportation Vulnerability Assessment

-ADMINISTRATOR: William Swiatek, Principal Planner, Jacob Thompson, Transportation Planner A regional Sea-level Rise (SLR) transportation vulnerability assessment was finalized in 2011, in coordination with wider efforts from both state environmental agencies.
+ADMINISTRATOR: William Swiatek, Principal Planner, Jacob Thompson, Senior Transportation Planner A regional Sea-level Rise (SLR) transportation vulnerability assessment was finalized in 2011, in coordination with wider efforts from both state environmental agencies.
 The assessment profiles existing and planned transportation infrastructure (highways, railways, marinas, etc.) and projects which risk inundation at established rise levels.
 Staff will continue efforts to ensure the study's findings are worked into the decision-making process.
 Staff will support efforts to adapt to SLR in Delaware and Maryland.
-The SLR transportation vulnerability assessment is set to be updated this year.
+The SLR transportation vulnerability assessment was updated in 2020 with revised scenarios.

-21.05.07 - Regional Transportation Performance Measure Development
+22.05.08 - Regional Transportation Performance Measure Development

-ADMINISTRATOR: Daniel Blevins, Principal Planner, William Swiatek, Principal Planner, Jacob Thompson, Transportation Planner
+ADMINISTRATOR: Daniel Blevins, Principal Planner, William Swiatek, Principal Planner, Jacob Thompson, Senior Transportation Planner